jostho/gestang/topper/README.txt

 $ mvn

 To run the webapp, copy topper.war to webapps folder in tomcat / jetty.
-Else run it using the maven plugin ('mvn tomcat:run' OR 'mvn jetty:run') and then point the browser @ http://localhost:8080/topper/
+Else run it using the maven plugin - 'mvn tomcat:run' (OR 'mvn jetty:run') and then point the browser @ http://localhost:8080/topper/ (OR http://localhost:8080/)

 Database